isc-projects/bind9/doc/arm/pkcs11.inc.rst

 hardware.
 The PKCS#11 provider library comes from the HSM vendor, and it is specific to the HSM to be controlled.

-BIND 9 access PKCS#11 libraries via OpenSSL Providers.
+BIND 9 accesses PKCS#11 libraries via OpenSSL Providers.
 The provider for OpenSSL 3 and newer is `pkcs11-provider`_.

 .. _`pkcs11-provider`: https://github.com/latchset/pkcs11-provider